Constellation-Labs/documentation-hub/validate/automated/nodectl-profile-change.md

 ### Access Your Node

-Log into your Node via a remote session:
+Log into your node via a remote session:
 - Remote access via [Mac](/validate/resources/accessMac)
 - Remote access via [Windows](/validate/resources/accessWin)

-In our example, we connect from a Mac into our Node.
-This is done by requesting a `ssh` session (secure shell) into your Node that is located at the Internet Address (IP) of `113.113.113.113` using our SSH private key called `my-ssh-pem-file`.
+In our example, we connect from a Mac into our node.
+This is done by requesting a `ssh` session (secure shell) into your node that is located at the Internet Address (IP) of `113.113.113.113` using our SSH private key called `my-ssh-pem-file`.

 *Use your own ip address and ssh key pair here.*